 To be resilient means to be able to bounce back emotionally after going through stressful, difficult, or traumatic experiences.
 Resilience is important for a number of reasons; it enables us to develop mechanisms for protection against experiences which could be overwhelming, it helps us to maintain balance in our lives during difficult or stressful periods of time, and can also protect us from the development of some mental health difficulties.
-To earn this badge you must demonstrate how you teach resilience to your students and how they use it in the classroom.
+To earn this microcredential you submit two types of evidence from the list below to demonstrate how you teach resilience to your students and how they use it in the classroom.
+You will also submit a short reflection.

 You will be charged $25 by the badge provider.
 You'll be charged at the point you submit your badge for final review.